dev

 dev cd [query]

 Fuzzy-find any project under ~/src and navigate to it.
 If no query passed, opens up a fuzzy search, else picks the best match.
 Requires shell integration via dev init.
+New in v0.9.0: dev cd - jumps back to the previous directory, just like cd -.

 dev init